 (ii) The availability of children must be cleared with the Head Teachers (except for Sunday leagues competitions).

 (iii) To play open age football the player must have achieved the age of 16.

 (P) Reserve teams may not contain more than FOUR players who have played in TEN or more First team League and/or League Cup matches during the current season.

-Under 21 teams playing in the Under 21 section of the Competition may not contain more than FOUR players who have taken part in TEN or more First or Reserve team League or League Cup matches during the season.
+‘A’ teams may not contain more than FOUR players who have taken part in TEN or more First or Reserve team League or League Cup matches during the season.

 Protests against another Club for a breach of this rule must be made in accordance with Rule 15 giving full details of the grounds for the protest.

 (Q) Checks on players’ eligibility may be carried out by any League Officer who attends any Olympian League controlled match or Club Officers authorized by a League Officer on a match by match basis.
 Players (and substitutes) of each club shall be requested to sign the ‘Authentication of Registration’ form provided by the League Officer or authorized Club Officer, which shall then be submitted to the League Registration Secretary for Authentication.
 Clubs shall be responsible for their players’ actions, and any refusal to complete the form when requested will deem the offending ‘club member’ guilty of misconduct, and they shall be dealt with by the Management Committee as if they had played an unregistered player, as per League Rule 18(N) or Cup Rule 5(a).
 Any irregularity found by the League Registration Secretary in checking the submitted Authentication Form shall be dealt with by the League Management Committee as provided by the Rules of this Competition.